|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Guguan Island is located in the northern Mariana Islands, roughly 56km south of Alamagan and 463km north of Saipan and 124km northeast of Sarigan.
+Guguan Island is located in the in the Northern Islands Municipality at the northern end of the Commonwealth of the Northern Mariana Islands (CNMI) in the Mariana Island Group (Mariana Islands) in the United States of America (USA).
+Located roughly 56km south of Alamagan Island and 463km north of Saipan Island and 124km northeast of Sarigan Island.

-Since 1978, the island has been part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands.
-Today, the island is uninhabited.
+Since 1978, the island has been part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands (CNMI).
+Today, Guguan Island is uninhabited.